Dominic Vetro

-Dominic Vetro (born May 26, 1958, in St. Lawrence, Newfoundland) is a former Canadian football player who played with the Montreal Alouettes, Montreal Concordes and Hamilton Tiger-Cats as a wide receiver and return specialist.
+Dominic Vetro (born May 26, 1958, in St. Lawrence, Newfoundland) is a Canadian former professional football player who played with the Montreal Alouettes, Montreal Concordes and Hamilton Tiger-Cats as a wide receiver and return specialist.
 Vetro caught 10 passes for 129 yards and 0 receiving touchdowns in his career.
 He also returned 29 punts for 337 yards and 22 kickoffs for 480 yards.